cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - encryption:
 	- in-flight encryption using HTTPS API
 	- at-rest encryption using KMS keys
-	- client-side encryption if the client wants to perform encryption/decryption itsels
+	- client-side encryption if the client wants to perform encryption/decryption itself
 - access controls: IAM policies to regulate access to the SQS API
 - SQS Access policies
-	- useful for cros-account access to SQS queues
+	- useful for cross-account access to SQS queues
 	- useful for allowing other services (SNS, S3) to write to an SQS queue
 	- need `ReceiveMessage` to poll and `SendMessage` to put